a2stuff/a2d/res/notes/testplan.md

 * Run on system with realtime clock; verify that time shows in top-right of menu.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

-* Open two windows.
-Click the close box on the active window.
-Verify that only the active window closes.
-* Repeat the following case with these modifiers: Open-Apple, Solid-Apple:
-  * Open two windows.
-Hold modifier and click the close box on the active window.
-Verify that all windows close.
-* Open two windows.
-Press Open-Apple+Solid-Apple+W. Verify that all windows close.
-Repeat with Caps Lock off.
-* Open two windows.
-Hold Solid-Apple and select File > Close Window.
-Verify that all windows close.
-* Open two windows.
-Hold Open-Apple and select File > Close Window.
-Verify that all windows close.
-* Open two windows.
-Open the File menu, then press Solid-Apple+W. Verify that only the top window closes.
-Repeat with Caps Lock off.
-* Open two windows.
-Open the File menu, then press Open-Apple+W. Verify that only the top window closes.
-Repeat with Caps Lock off.
-* Open two windows.
-Open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
-Repeat with Caps Lock off.

 * Start DeskTop with a hard disk and a 5.25" floppy mounted.
 Remove the floppy, and double-click the floppy icon, and dismiss the "The volume cannot be found." dialog.
 Verify that the floppy icon disappears, and that no additional icons are added.